Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Finite system

-This configuration displays an edge state for all parameter values: when $s<t$ the edge mode is localized on the left edge, while when $s>t$ it is on the right edge.
+Hence, this configuration displays an edge state for all parameter values.
 This could appear as a contradiction of the bulk boundary correspondence, since the topological invariant (Zak phase or winding number~\cite{Asboth16}) changes when passing through the Dirac point at $s=t$.
-This apparent paradox is resolved when one notes that the two edges in the SSH model with an odd number of sites correspond to different choices of unit cells.
-Indeed, a given edge is compatible with a choice of unit cell if the chain ends on the edge with a whole unit cell (this has been usually discussed for 2D honeycomb lattices~\cite{Delplace11}, but is equally valid for 1D chains).
+We recall that this apparent paradox is resolved when one notes that the two edges in the SSH model with an odd number of sites correspond to different choices of unit cells~\cite{Prodan16}.
+Indeed, a given edge is compatible with a choice of unit cell if the chain ends on the edge with a whole unit cell (the same discussion extends to 2D systems such as honeycomb lattices~\cite{Delplace11,Kariyado17}).
 Moreover, different unit cells lead to different winding numbers.
 Hence, the bulk boundary correspondence is restored by looking at each boundary separately, and the winding number going with the compatible unit cell.
-In the present configuration, this calculation gives 1 edge mode on the left and 0 edge mode on the right when $s<t$, and the converse for $s>t$.
+In the present configuration, this calculation gives 1 edge mode on the left and 0 edge mode on the right when $s<t$, and the inverse for $s>t$.